-If your documentary is nearly done and has the potential to make a difference in the world about an important issue, the Fledgling Fund will support outreach and audience engagement strategies to the tune of $5,000 - $30,000.
+If your documentary has the potential to make a difference when it comes to an important issue, the Fledgling Fund will support outreach and audience engagement strategies to an average $10,000 to $25,000.
 From the Fledgling Fund:

-This new fund offers £10,000-50,000 to doc filmmakers from any country in a mix of grants and investments.
+This new fund offers £10,000 to 50,000 to doc filmmakers from any country in a mix of grants and investments.
 From BRITDOC:

 This grant, established through New York Women in Film and Television, gives funds to a female filmmaker with a rough cut of a film of any genre that touches on disability issues.
 From NYWFT:

+Through the generosity of Loreen Arbus, New York Women in Film and Television has established the Loreen Arbus Disability Awareness Grant.
 The film completion grant for $7,500 will be awarded to a woman filmmaker for a film on physical or developmental disability issues.
 Directors and producers are eligible to apply.
-The Grant will be awarded to help complete a work-in-progress.
-Films must have completed principle photography to be eligible.
-Finished films are not eligible.
-Filmmakers

 Deadline: June 15

 Every year, NVTVF accepts 4 to 60-minute independently produced television pilots and web series from around the world for exposure, awards and development deals with Lionsgate, NatGeo, the Travel Channel, and Sundance Channel, to name a few.
 From NVTVF: